 Clearly state the goals and objectives of your company at the outset of your business strategy.
 This could entail growing your company to many sites or becoming the area’s top supplier of different types of CBD.
 Ensure your objectives are precise, measurable, doable, timely, and relevant.

 An executive summary is a condensed, easy-to-read outline of a company strategy that highlights the main ideas.
 The summary usually takes up no more than a few pages and is the initial section of a business plan.
-It is crucial to make the executive summary as captivating as possible because it is sometimes the only business plan section that potential lenders or investors will read.
+Making the executive summary as captivating as possible is crucial because it is sometimes the only business plan section that potential lenders or investors will read.

 The company description is a business plan section that provides a high-level overview of the business and its goals.
 It should also include information about your products or services’ target market, including demographics and other relevant details.
 This will help potential investors or lenders understand who your business is trying to reach and how it plans to reach them.

-Any business plan must include a market study since it helps put the business operations in context and gives readers a better grasp of the industry.
+Any business plan must include a market study since it helps contextualize business operations and gives readers a better grasp of the industry.
 This section should provide details on the market’s size and development potential and information on the industry’s current trends and major players.

 Management and Organization